paypal/junodb/README.md

 <br>

 ### Junoload<br>
-The following command logs in to the docker client and runs the ./junoload command directly. junoload can be used for benchmarking juno server.
+The following command logs in to the docker client and runs the ./junoload command directly.
 The proxy ip is aliased as "proxy"
 ```bash
 docker exec -it junoclient bash -c '/opt/juno/junoload -s proxy:5080 -ssl -c config.toml -o 1'
 ```